sefffal/Octofitter.jl/docs/src/pma.md

 # [Fit Proper Motion Anomaly](@id fit-pma)

-One of the features of Octofitter.jl is support for absolute astrometry aka. proper motion anomaly aka. astrometric acceleration.
+Octofitter.jl supports fitting orbit models to astrometric motion, in the form of GAIA-Hipparcos proper motion anomaly (HGCA; [https://arxiv.org/abs/2105.11662](https://arxiv.org/abs/2105.11662)) .
-These data points are typically calculated by finding the difference between a long term proper motion of a star between the Hipparcos and GAIA catalogs, and their proper motion calculated within the windows of each catalog.
+These data points are calculated by finding the difference between a long term proper motion of a star between the Hipparcos and GAIA catalogs, and their proper motion calculated within the windows of each catalog.

 For Hipparcos/GAIA this gives four data points that can constrain the dynamical mass & orbits of planetary companions (assuming we subtract out the net trend).

-You can specify these quantities manually, but the easiest way is to use the Hipparcos-GAIA Catalog of Accelerations (HGCA, [https://arxiv.org/abs/2105.11662](https://arxiv.org/abs/2105.11662)).
-Support for loading this catalog is built into Octofitter.jl.

-Let's look at the star and companion [HD 91312 A & B](https://arxiv.org/abs/2109.12124), discovered by SCExAO.
+For this tutorial, we will examine the star and companion [HD 91312 A & B](https://arxiv.org/abs/2109.12124), discovered by SCExAO.
 We will use their published astrometry and proper motion anomaly extracted from the HGCA.

 The first step is to find the GAIA source ID for your object.
-For HD 91312, SIMBAD tells us the GAIA DR2 ID is `756291174721509376` (which we will assume is the same in eDR3).
+For HD 91312, SIMBAD tells us the GAIA DR3 ID is `756291174721509376`.

 ## Planet Model
 For this model, we will have to add the variable `mass` as a prior.
 The units used on this variable are Jupiter masses, in contrast to `M`, the primary's mass, in solar masses.
 A reasonable uninformative prior for `mass` is `Uniform(0,1000)` or `LogUniform(1,1000)` depending on the situation.

+For this model, we will change our parameterization to be on the host mass and secondary mass, rather than total mass and secondary mass.

 Initial setup:
 ```@example 1